-Your Proto-Sound 3 (PS3) equipped engine contains over 100 individual recordings.
+Your Proto-Sound 3.0 (PS3) equipped S 3/6 contains over 100 individual recordings.
 These recordings are played back dynamically at appropriate times to create a symphony of realism for your ears.
 Hear the chuffs automatically intensify or lighten when speeding up or slowing down, listen to the sounds of brakes squeaking and squealing as you come to a stop, or enjoy the random conversations of railmen working as your model sits at idle.
 It's all there and it's incredible.

-Now, your HO Steam engine includes the ultimate in realism Proto-Whistle.
+Now, your HO S 3/6 includes the ultimate in realism Proto-Whistle.
 With this incredible new feature you have variable control over the steam whistle sound in your locomotive (when operated in DCS mode with the DCS Commander or DCS software version 4.0 or greater).